 There is a saying that “Everyone dances but some person dance better”, everyone signs but some singers are better.
 Similarly, everyone runs tours but we run and manage it better.

-Earthbound Expeditions is recommended by lonely planet, TripAdvisor, Newyork Times, the Guardian and many other national and international newspapers and magazines for our good services.
-The leader and co-owner of the company Mr. Rajan Simkhada have successfully lead the trip to Kailash Mansarovar over 18 times and all the strong supporting team we have are trained and professionals with many years experience in the Himalayan expeditions.
+Earthbound Expeditions is recommended by lonely planet, TripAdvisor, Newyork Times, the Guardian, and many other national and international newspapers and magazines for our good services.
+The leader and co-owner of the company Mr. Rajan Simkhada have successfully lead the trip to Kailash Mansarovar over 18 times and all the strong supporting teams we have are trained and professionals with many years experience in the Himalayan expeditions.

 This Kailash Mansarovar yatra, an adventurous journey across the Himalaya west into Tibet to Holy Lake Mansarovar.
 Here you will join the throngs of pilgrims who, for centuries, have converged on this remote southwestern corner of Tibet to circumambulate the sacred mountain, considered to be the center of the universe by Hindus and Buddhists alike.
 Kailash enjoys great popularity the folk religion of Tibet – it is the soul of the country and assures protection for all Tibetans.

 For the Kailash Mansarovar yatra, we will arrange a Tibet travel permit for you.
 We will provide a duffle bag, down jacket, sleeping bag, Bennie, buff.
-We will provide everyday hot meals prepared by our trained cook ( south Indian, north Indian and mix of western food).
-Good caring staff to take care, good bus and supporting truck.
+We will provide everyday hot meals prepared by our trained cook ( south Indian, north Indian, and mix of western food).
+Good caring staff to take care, good bus, and supporting truck.
 We will perform Puja and haven at Mansarovar, we provide hot water from Mansarovar at the bank of Lake Mansarovar for the bath at shower tent before puja and havan and prepare prasad.
-We will bring the havan samagri as well.

 You can see some small video clips on Youtube( Earthbound Expeditions) of Haven at Mansarovar, the Parikrama walk, etc in the below links if you wish to see.